ciusji/guinsoo/README.md

 ![logo](./public/gunsioo.svg)

-Welcome to Guinsoo, a database based on H2 & Chronicle-Map, the Java SQL database.
+Guinsoo, not only a database.

 ## Feature: